litmuschaos/v1-litmus-docs/docs/chaostoolkit-k8-pod-delete.md

 ### Watch Chaos progress

-- View chaostoolkit pod terminations & recovery by setting up a watch on the chaostoolkit pods in the application namespace
+- View application pod termination & recovery by setting up a watch on the pods in the application namespace

   `watch kubectl get pods`